-John moved to London in the mid -1980s, playing initially with the house band at the London Empire and then The Andy Ross Orchestra.
+John moved to London in the mid -1980s, playing initially with the house band at the London Empire and then the Big Bands and Orchestras of Andy Ross, Johnny Howard, Ross Mitchell and Joe Loss.
 He became a respected member of the ‘session community’ covering all aspects of the music industry, accompanying artists such as Robbie Williams, Hot Chocolate, Cliff Richard, The Corrs, Georgie Fame, Ruby Turner, Colin Blunstone, Chris Thompson & Stevie Lange, Barbara Dickson, The Drifters, Robert Hart, James Belushi, Tony Burrows, The Three Degrees, Boney M, Chris Farlowe, Vivian Stanshall, The Chippendales and Jimmy Barnes.
-He also toured with The Peter Green Splinter Group, Whitesnake’s ‘Moody Marsden’, prog rock legends Greenslade and was a member of Manfred Mann’s Earth Band from 1996-2000.
+He also toured with The Peter Green Splinter Group, Whitesnake’s ‘Moody Marsden’, Prog Rock legends Greenslade and was a member of Manfred Mann’s Earth Band from 1996-2000.

 John has worked for a range of producers such as Laurie Latham, Richard Niles, Matthew Fisher, Jeff Bova, Trevor Brown, Nigel Lythgoe, Simon Webb, Don Airey, Julian Littman, Tony Ashton, Spike Edney, Andy Fairweather Low, Raph Ravenscroft, Paul ‘Wix’ Wickens, Colin Keyes, Kennedy Aitchison and legendary Rolling Stones producer Jimmy Miller.
 However, his main ‘employer’ for 12 years was Philip Pope the UK's most prolific composer of countless Film Soundtracks and TV Themes including Spitting Image, Not The 9 o’clock News, Gimme Gimme Gimme, Jane Horrocks, Harry Enfield, My Hero, KYTV (The Hee Bee Gee Bees),